YunoHost/doc/yunohost_project_organization.md

 In order to facilitate its management, each group names a coordinator (and a deputy) whose role is:

 - to welcome and to federate new regular contributors to the group
-- to keep the Board informed of decisions taken within the group (see next point)
+- to keep the Council informed of decisions taken within the group (see next point)

 The choice of a communication tool is left to each group depending on its relevance (forum, chat, email, etc.)

-#### Definition and structure of the Board
+#### Definition and structure of the Council

 YunoHost is growing and it's important to maintain a coherence among all the groups.
 However, it is impossible to impose on every member within every group to take interest or to get involved in all aspects of the project (due to time and competency constraints).
-To address this, it has been suggested that a meta-group be created where every group has at least one representative: hence the Board.
+To address this, it has been suggested that a meta-group be created where every group has at least one representative: hence the Council.
-The Board is independent of groups and brings together contributors wishing to get involved in the project to the maximum extent.
+The Council is independent of groups and brings together contributors wishing to get involved in the project to the maximum extent.
 It's role is to:

 - take important decisions affecting YunoHost which are dependent on one single group (for instance, changing the wiki engine)
 - regularly follow up on the overall aspect of the project to ensure its cohesion (Mumble meeting)
-- call on the whole community of contributors (or even end-users) when a decision appears divisive between groups or within the Board
+- call on the whole community of contributors (or even end-users) when a decision appears divisive between groups or within the Council

-To take part at Board-level votes, you must have contributed to the project and have obtained a right to vote (or right of entry) at the Board.
-This right is delivered by the Board (and may be upon request).
-The Board is free at any moment to change its decision process.
+To take part at Council-level votes, you must have contributed to the project and have obtained a right to vote (or right of entry) at the Council.
+This right is delivered by the Council (and may be upon request).
+The Council is free at any moment to change its decision process.
-To be a member of the Board does not imply that you have access to all resources (infrastructure, repositories, etc.).
+To be a member of the Council does not imply that you have access to all resources (infrastructure, repositories, etc.).

 ### A decision process based on soft consensus